nest/nest-simulator/doc/installation/configuration.rst

    nest --help

-to find out about NEST’s command-line parameters.
+to find out about NEST's command-line parameters.

 ::